gvwilson/thirdbit/fiction/iffy/index.md

 forty years ago.

-The blast that had torn open the front wall of the Marines' headquarters had changed the building's smell.
+The blast that had torn open the front wall of the Marines' headquarters had replaced all that with the acrid afterburn of explosives.
-The acrid afterburn of the explosives stung Iffy's nose, and the ragged opening where the wall had been let in a cold salt-and-jellyfish breeze from the harbor.
+The ragged opening where the wall had been let in a cold salt-and-jellyfish breeze from the harbor.
-She didn't realize what had been lost—how could she—but the anger and grief on the faces of the people she passed spoke of more than one kind of loss.

 "Wait here,"
 the Marine guiding them said.